Schroedi/homepage/content/projects/aipoet.md

 ---

 ## Generating poems with GPT4
-This is an experiment to see how good OpenAI's GPT is at generating poems.
-While GTP3.5 is already able to generate poems in English, it's German works where underwhelming.
-The new GPT 4 is also able to generate German poems.
-Here is a small application built with [SvelteKit](https://kit.svelte.dev/) using the [Skeleton](skeleton.dev/) UI toolkit.

-A live version can be found [here](https://poems-peach.vercel.app).
-The output language depends on the current browser language and prompt language.
+I conducted an experiment to test OpenAI's GPT in generating poems.
+While GTP3.5 could create poems in English, its German creations were not as impressive.
+However, the latest version, GPT 4, shows potential to generate German poems.
+I created a [SvelteKit](https://kit.svelte.dev/) application with the [Skeleton](skeleton.dev/) UI toolkit to showcase this.
+You can find a live version of this application [here](https://poems-peach.vercel.app).
+The prompt language and the browser language determine the language of the output.